chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/DAIMON/00_PROFILE/prompt_blocks.md

 Copy this block into prompts that require a full character description.

-[CHARACTER_NAME] is [height description] with [body description] and [facial description].
-Their aesthetic includes [style keywords], [typical clothing elements], and [accessories].
+Daimon is an extremely tall man with a massive muscular build, broad shoulders, thick limbs, and a powerful upper-body-dominant frame.
+He has a square face with a strong jawline, dark short hair, and intense hazel eyes.
+His aesthetic includes rugged_utilitarian elements, durable clothing, leather materials, and visible tattoos.
-Maintain consistent facial identity, body proportions, and style across all views.
+Maintain consistent facial identity, body proportions, and imposing presence across all views.